 Portal Door: Some entrances to rooms involve going through what looks like a solid volume from a specific side.

 Replay Value: Once you have beaten the game you can go for 100% completion, but aside from seeing the game with experienced eyes and just messing around with the gun the game doesn't really have much to come back to.
-(This is one of the reasons people shouldn't look up walkthroughs)
+(This is one of the reasons people shouldn't look up walkthroughs).
+The creator is on the record saying that games don't have to have a replay value, that he was looking to create a puzzle game and not thinking about replays.

 Sequence Breaking: While there isn't an exact singular sequence of puzzles that must be followed (the green and yellow block guns have multiple puzzles that lead directly to them), it is possible to reach the ending without getting the red block gun through clever manipulation and careful management of blocks.